superheri/obs-studio/docs/sphinx/plugins.rst

 implementation for streaming to Twitch, and another for YouTube to allow the ability to log in and use their APIs to do things such as get the RTMP servers or control the channel.
 The `libobs/obs-service.h`_ file is the dedicated header for implementing services.
+See the :doc:`reference-services` for more information.

 *(Author's note: the service API is incomplete as of this writing)*

-For example, to implement a service object, you need to define an :ref:`obs_service_info` structure and fill it out with information and callbacks related to your service:
+For example, to implement a service object, you need to define an :c:type:`obs_service_info` structure and fill it out with information and callbacks related to your service:

 .. code:: cpp